Gankare/portfolio/Tamagotchi_Sim/README.md

   </tr>
 </table>

-Here you can see a image of all the prefabs that i made for the tamaghuchi simulator:
+Here is an image containing all the prefabs I created for the Tamagotchi simulator:

 <table>
   <tr>